samsquire/ideas4/README.md

 Rather than jump to the right code through two jumps (a trampoline) compile the code for an entire journey from that point onwards at every decision point to avoid the unnecessary jumps.

 # 501. Wiring

+Wiring should not use names of who we're wiring between.

 ```
 producer()